Tariq al-Dahab

-Tariq al-Dahab, was the AQAP Emir in the Rada'a District.
+Tariq al-Dahab (1974 to 1977 – 15 February 2012), was the AQAP Emir in the Rada'a District.
 He was the brother in law of Al-Qaeda leader Anwar al-Awlaki by his sister.
 He was a member of the powerful al-Dahab clan.

 As the Emir of Rada'a

 In the middle of January 2012, he led an offensive in the Rada'a District, and succeeded in capturing it.
 While in control of the city, Tariq flew al Qaeda’s banner in the city buildings and his fighters swore allegiance to Ayman al-Zawahiri, Qaeda's overall Emir.
 He then released a short videotape urging Muslims “to unite and be patient” as “the Islamic Caliphate is coming.”
 His half brother, however, Hizamm was one of several tribal leaders who convinced Tariq to withdraw his fighters from Rada’a.
 In exchange, some 400 of his AQAP fighters, including Hizam's and Tariq's younger brother, Nabil al-Dahab, were freed from government custody.
 Also, the tribal leaders promised to enforce sharia, or Islamic law, in Rada’a.